k-pulkit/k-pulkit.github.io/_pages/portfolio.md

 Below is a curated collection of my most noteworthy projects.
 I have spent good enough time to document so it is easy to understand.
-If you wish to get in touch, here is my <a href="https://linkedin.com/in/k-pulkit" class="btn btn--small btn--linkedin" title="Follow me"><i class="fab fa-fw fa-linkedin" aria-hidden="true"></i><span> linkedin</span></a> Feel free to contact!
+If you wish to get in touch, here is my <a style="color: white" href="https://linkedin.com/in/k-pulkit" class="btn btn--small btn--linkedin" title="Follow me"><i class="fab fa-fw fa-linkedin" aria-hidden="true"></i><span> linkedin</span></a> Feel free to contact!
 {: .notice--success}

 ## Data Engineering